markzegarelli/amplitude-dev-center-1/docs/experiment/guides/getting-started/create-a-deployment.md

 template: guide.html
 ---

-Before creating a [feature-flag or experiment](../../general/data-model.md#flags-and-experiments), you'll need to first create a [deployment](../../general/data-model.md#deployments).
-In Amplitude Experiment, a deployment serves a group of flags or experiments for use in an application.
+In Amplitude Experiment, a [deployment](../../general/data-model.md#deployments) serves a group of [flags or experiments](../../general/data-model.md#flags-and-experiments) for use in an application.
 Deployments have an associated key which is used to authorize requests to Amplitude Experiment's evaluation servers.

 !!!info
     Deployments live within Amplitude Analytics [projects](../../general/data-model.md#projects).
 A project can have multiple deployments, but each deployment can only be attached to a single project.